 One brave proponent of FRT, Drake Jamali, from Security Industry Association, spoke against a blanket ban.
 Jamali said FRT has “proven benefits.. .in fighting identity fraud… thwarting malicious attacks against the public, solving hate crimes against the LGBTQ community, cracking cold cases, and… rescuing over 15,000 children from human sex trafficking…”

-This ordinance allows private companies to continue its use, therefore it’s not a blanket ban.
-Ironically, the vulnerable populations he referenced are often targets of law enforcement.
+However, this ordinance allows private companies to continue its use, therefore it’s not a blanket ban, like Jamali asserted.* Ironically, the vulnerable populations he referenced are often targets of law enforcement.
 FRT has long been used by social media companies and private companies across the U.S. It’s being used to catch rioters after the fact, but it failed to “thwart” Trump and his supporters from carrying out the January 6 insurrection, even with weeks of open planning.

 Councilmember Steve Fletcher (DFL) presented the ordinance to the public at the hearing.
 He cited an existing ordinance protecting residents’ privacy data that states: “We do not collect data unless there is a reason to do so.”